-TLDR – It depends on how you “enjoy” alcohol.
+TLDR – 1 drink 3-4 hours before you sleep probably won’t affect you.
+2 may not either but 2 may lead to 3 and that’s trouble.
+It also depends on how you “enjoy” alcohol.
 Basically, if you go to sleep feeling like you’ve drank that day or evening because you are slightly buzzed or recovering from a buzz you had earlier, the alcohol will affect your sleep quality

 As humans, alcohol has been in our culture for thousands of years.
 It’s an effective social lubricant at parties and social gatherings.
 It provides us with some escapism when we need to temporarily forget about our problems and provides us with a sense of elation when we want to celebrate events.
 It also can be used to enhance the flavor of foods and your dining experiences.